 - Policy R-3.1: Neighborhood-oriented Businesses.
 Support the retention of existing neighborhood-oriented businesses and actively seek opportunities to attract new ones.
 Place a particular focus on attracting restaurants, specialty food stores, sports and recreation-oriented tenants, and other neighborhood-serving retailers that complement existing retail anchors. - Policy R-3.2: Housing.
-Encourage the integration of multifamily housing in mixed-use portions of the Corridor (east of Irving Street) as a means to expand housing options and increase foot-traffic for local businesses, while ensuring that the Belleview Avenue frontage retains a commercial focus.
+Encourage the integration of multifamily housing in mixed-use portions of the Corridor (east of Irving Street, and particularly within key Opportunity Areas) as a means to expand housing options and increase foot-traffic for local businesses, while ensuring that the Belleview Avenue frontage retains a commercial focus.